syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/backstage.md

 # Ribbon Backstage

-The Ribbon control provides a built-in backstage menu that allows you to add menu items for performing specific actions on the entire page.
-The backstage menu can be enabled by setting the [backStageMenu](https://ej2.syncfusion.com/documentation/api/ribbon#backstagemenu) property.
+The backstage view is an addition to the traditional file menu which is supported in the Ribbon component.
+It displays information like application settings, user details, etc. The backstage menu can be enabled by setting the `backStageMenu` property.

+The backstage menu options are displayed on the left, while the content of each option is shown on the right.

 ## Configure the backstage items

-You can add the backstage menu items by setting the [items]() property as an array of [`BackstageItemModel`]().
-You can show the backstage menu by setting the [visible]() property to `true`.
+The menu items can be added to the backstage menu by using the `items` property.
+You can show the backstage menu by setting the `visible` property to `true`.
 By default, the backstage menu is hidden.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}